 Planning your own funeral

 Every year in May, Dying Matters host an awareness week.
 As a charity, Dying Matters are committed to breaking down the barriers of talking about dying, death and bereavement.
-This year the theme of the awareness week is Are We Ready?
+This year the theme of the awareness week was Are We Ready?
 Are We Ready for our own death, or the deaths of those close to us?
 This question can have emotional and spiritual meaning, but also refers to practical preparations such as wills, paying and planning your own funeral, funeral wishes and even end of life care.

 Many people find it difficult to talk to their family about their death, but by not doing so may only make it harder for those left behind.
 It can be especially important to plan your own funeral or discuss your funeral wishes if you have specific requests.